 Valisia likes to have one thing that she loves to wear every day, like mascara.
 “It just brings things back to its natural state, like the simplicity of what it is.
 And it doesn’t take me a lot to be beautiful.”

 “It is actually about the person and what’s inside of them and what their message is that’s what is the most beautiful.”

 Finally, Carly Severn concludes this insightful little video by sharing these thoughts:

 “I always remember when I went to the Met Museum in New York, and I saw a Renaissance painting of a woman, and it was a portrait of her face.
-And I looked carefully, and I thought she doesn’t have any eyelashes.
-I realized that was because as beauty trends kind of come and go throughout the decades and the centuries, eyelashes were something that was not ‘prized’ as something as being incredibly important back then.
+I looked carefully, and I thought she doesn’t have any eyelashes.
+Then I realized that was because as beauty trends kind of come and go throughout the decades and the centuries, eyelashes were something that was not ‘prized’ as something as being incredibly important back then.
 And this portrait just shows her with no eyelashes at all.
 And I thought she looks great!
-And so I immediately went down to the gift shop and bought the postcard!”
+So I immediately went down to the gift shop and bought the postcard!”

 Thank you so much to Vogue at their YouTube channel and to the brave, beautiful and articulate women featured in the video for sharing so openly!